XRPLF/xrpl-dev-portal/tx_format.md

 ### AccountTxnID ###

-The `AccountTxnID` field lets you chain your transactions together, so that a current transaction is not valid unless the previous one is also valid and matches the transaction you expected.
+The `AccountTxnID` field lets you chain your transactions together, so that a current transaction is not valid unless the previous one (by Sequence Number) is also valid and matches the transaction you expected.

 One situation in which this is useful is if you have a primary system for submitting transactions and a passive backup system.
 If the passive backup system becomes disconnected from the primary, but the primary is not fully dead, and they both begin operating at the same time, you could potentially encounter serious problems like some transactions sending twice and others not at all.
 Chaining your transactions together with `AccountTxnID` ensures that, even if both systems are active, only one of them can submit valid transactions at a time.